“Can you tell me the EXACT location of this photo?”

 Here’s how awesome it looks when it snows!

 BTW: If you’re near Red Valley, then don’t miss the nearby Pink Valley.
-I missed, but you shouldn’t.
+I missed it, but you shouldn’t.
 I want you to check THIS picture out.

 Here is one last picture before I talk about the next spot.